-In July 2023, we announced the appointment of Howard Horn as our Chief Financial Officer (CFO) and Executive Vice President, Corporate Strategy, effective October 16, 2023.
-In this role, Howard will be responsible for leading the finance, accounting, corporate strategy, and investor relations functions.
-He will report to Dr. Emil D. Kakkis and will serve on the Executive Leadership Team.
+During the third quarter of 2023, we announced the appointment of Howard Horn as our Chief Financial Officer (CFO) and Executive Vice President, Corporate Strategy, effective October 9, 2023.
+In this role, Howard is responsible for leading the finance, accounting, corporate strategy, and investor relations functions.
+He reports to Dr. Emil D. Kakkis and serves on the Executive Leadership Team.